WithoutSin/ChristianFreedom/Readme.md

 8. Chapter 7 - [More on the religion that we call Government](Books/ChristianFreedomByBrianWebb/Chapter7–MoreOnTheReligionThatWeCallGovernment.md)
 9. Chapter 8 - [What is the burning lake?
 Why would you bother fearing it?](Books/ChristianFreedomByBrianWebb/Chapter8–WhatIsTheBurningLakeWhyWouldYouBotherFearingIt.md)
 10. Chapter 9 - [A closing note to Christians, Other Theists, Atheist and Agnostics.](Books/ChristianFreedomByBrianWebb/Chapter9–AClosingNoteToChristiansOtherTheistsAtheistAndAgnostics.md)
+11. Chapter 10 - What now?
+The meaning of life, the universe, and everything. _Work in progress_

 ##supplemental Information
  1. [Getting Suckered Into Fearing Money](Docs/GettingSuckeredIntoFearingMoney.md) _Work in progress_